 Stylish stay @ 5 p.m.

-AC Hotel Madison Downtown, the latest addition to downtown's hotel scene, became an overnight winner not only for its proximity to Capitol Square, but also for the spectacular views from its AC Lounge and restaurant, Eno Vino Wine Bar & Bistro.
+AC Hotel Madison Downtown is a winner not only for its proximity to Capitol Square, but also for the spectacular views from its AC Lounge and restaurant, Eno Vino Wine Bar & Bistro.
 You could probably be satisfied hanging out all weekend here, but resist the urge—there’s so much more to explore.

 Photo courtesy of AC Hotel Madison Downtown.